prof-groff/tezio/docs/pages/tezio_hsm.md

 ## Step 3: Upload the API Sketch

 Navigate to File > Examples > Tezio and open the TezioHSM_API.ino sketch.
 Save a copy of this sketch and edit api_secrets.h to include the same read/write key provisioned to the device earlier.
 The API sketch can be run in debug (interactive) mode using the Arduino IDE's Serial Monitor.
 However, the debug flag is set to false by default putting the device into listening mode.
 In this mode the device can be connected via USB to any host machine and recieve and send data via a serial connection.
 The API includes three HSM operations. **OP_GET_PK** retreives the public key or public key hash for any of the keys provisioned on the device. **OP_VERIFY** performs signature varification. **OP_SIGN** generates a signature for a message using one of the provisioned secret keys.
-By default, the API enables all HSM operations for all keys but the API includes the ability to disable specific HSM operations for certain keys.
+By default, the API enables all HSM operations for all keys but the API includes the ability to disable specific HSM operations for certain keys using the **disable_hsm_op** method.
 Even if **OP_SIGN** is not disabled for a given key, all Tezos signing requests are refused by the API by default.
-Requests for specific operations types may be enabled via a separate policy according to the prefix byte (magic byte) that accompanies these operations.
+Requests for specific operations types may be enabled via a separate policy according to the prefix byte (magic byte) that accompanies these operations using the **enable_tezos_op** method.
 Follow the documentation within the TezioHSM_API.ino sketch to configure the HSM, disabling forbidden HSM operations and enabling desired Tezos operation.
+Then compile and upload the skecth.
 Once the sketch is uploaded to the device, it will begin running and will restart whenever power is supplied to the device.
 That's it, your Tezio HSM is ready.

 <a name="api_reference"></a>
-## API Reference
+# API Reference

 The API sketch invokes the TezioHSM_API class to expose certain cryptographic tools to the host device.
 Importantly, private (secret) keys never leave the device.
 In fact, the cryptochip implements hardware support for cryptographic functions using the NIST P256 curve so the NIST P256 secret key never leaves the cryptochip's secure element.
-This hardware support also means that cryptographic functions involving the NIST P256 curve are much faster than those of the other supported curves.
-See the .ipynb included in the [GitHub repository](https://github.com/prof-groff/tezio/tree/main/arduino) for example interactions with a Tezio Wallet using Python.
+The ED25519 and SECP256K1 secret keys may be retreived from the secure element by the microcontroller but all reads are encrypted using the read/write key provided by the user during setup.
+The hardware support for the NIST P256 key makes cryptographic functions involving this key significantly faster than those of the other supported curves.

-### Communication and Packets
+## Communication and Packets

 Communication between the Tezio Wallet and a host computer is via a USB serial connection.
 Data is sent as packets of bytes.
 Packets sent from the host computer to the Tezio Wallet have four components, a prefix byte, a length byte, one or more body bytes, and two checksum bytes: